Jasmine Tea Benefits and How to Make It - Dr. Axe

 L-theanine found within this tea also helps support a healthier response to stress, leading to improved relaxation and potentially benefits like better sleep.

-A study conducted on mice found that cold-crewed jasmine tea was able to attenuate high-fat diet-induced obesity.
-It also improved gut microbiota.
 The study authors noted that “cold-brewed jasmine tea attenuated weight gain, abnormal serum blood levels, fat accumulation, inflammation, glucose intolerance, metabolic endotoxemia, as well as differentially expressed genes related to lipid metabolism.”

 It’s believed the EGCG and caffeine content plays a part in the fat-burning effects of this tea.

-Thanks in large part to its antioxidant and polyphenol content, jasmine tea is known as a cancer-fighting food.
-In fact, jasmine and green tea has been associated with potential protective effects against the following cancers (although results are mixed):
+In fact, jasmine and green teas hav been associated with potential protective effects against the following cancers (although results are mixed):

-6. Good for the Heart
+6. Good for the heart

 According to research published in Advances in Nutrition, “daily tea intake as part of a healthy habitual dietary pattern may be associated with lower risks of [cardiovascular disease] and all-cause mortality among adults.”
-For instance, jasmine green tea consumption has been linked with “favorable outcomes with respect to risk of cardiovascular and ischemic related diseases.”

-Animal studies have revealed that compared to a control group with diabetes, animals treated with jasmine tea had much lower blood glucose content, showcasing its potential to prevent diabetes.
 In a human model published in 2021 in the American Journal of Clinical Nutrition, daily green tea consumption was linked to a decreased risk for type 2 diabetes and all-cause mortality in diabetes patients in China.

 So how much jasmine tea should you drink to protect against diabetes?
 A meta-analysis published in 2009 suggests four cups or more daily could lower your risk for this disease.

-8. Promotes Oral Health
+8. Promotes oral health

 While more research is needed to verify the effects in the humans, evidence does show the potential of tea to prevent tooth decay.
 In fact, ” incorporation of tea extract in dental products such as dentifrices, mouthwash, dental floss, and chewing gums can prove to be helpful in prevention of dental caries thus, expanding its horizon from academic to clinical set-up.”